segmentio/segment-docs/src/connections/destinations/catalog/facebook-pixel/index.md

 ### Blocklisting nested properties

 Segment does not handle nested properties that need to be blocklisted, including the standard PII properties.
-If you have standard PII properties or other properties you would like to blocklist, you can use [destination filters](https://segment.com/docs/connections/destinations/destination-filters/) to drop those properties before they are sent downstream.
+If you have properties you would like to blocklist, you can use [destination filters](/docs/connections/destinations/destination-filters/) to drop those properties before they are sent downstream.

 {% include content/client-side-script-unverified.md %}